 The Ultimate Guide to Construction Retainage

 It’s no secret that the construction industry is one of the toughest when it comes to managing cash flow.
 From large upfront job costs to unexpected change orders, it’s not uncommon for contractors to experience pretty significant delays in payment.
 As if that weren’t challenging enough, contractors also have to think about retainage, or the money withheld until a project owner is satisfied with a job’s completion.
-When not reimbursed quickly, these withheld funds can have a devastating impact on a construction company’s cash flow and profitability.
+When not reimbursed quickly, these withheld funds can create cash flow problems and affect a construction company’s profitability.

 Still, while retainage might be a given in most jobs, that doesn’t mean it has to hurt you.
-In this guide, we’ll explain the basic rules of retainage, along with how to make sure you bring home 100% of what you’re owed.
+In this guide, we’ll explain the basic rules of retainage and how to ensure you bring home 100% of what you’re owed.

 • Retainage is the practice of holding back a portion of progress payments on a job to ensure the successful completion of each milestone.